ProgrammingInBlood/NeuralChat/README.md

 ![Logo](https://i.ibb.co/1RGz0VH/PIM-2.jpg)

-# AI-CHATBOT
+# NeuralChat

-This AI-CHATBOT is created in Python using NLTK, Tensorflow, keras, numpy and FastAPI.
+This Chatbot is created in Python using NLTK, Tensorflow, keras, numpy and FastAPI.

 **NOTE:**
 (CURRENTLY OPTIMIZED FOR MAC OS (ARM64 CHIPS) ONLY DUE TO DIFFERENT GPU ARCHITECTURE IN WINDOWS)